ryansmiller/hybrid-rock/library/readme.md

 ### Who is Hybrid Core for?

-Primarily, Hybrid Core is for me, Justin Tadlock.
+Primarily, Hybrid Core is for me, Ryan Miller.
 I use it to build all of my [WordPress themes](http://themehybrid.com/themes) at Theme Hybrid, which is my plugin and theme site.

 However, I also maintain it for other theme authors who need a solid framework behind their themes that doesn't force them into certain markup and gives them ultimate flexibility.